Anti-Finnish sentiment: United States

 The prominent role of Finnish immigrants in the 1907 and 1916 Mesabi Range strikes in Minnesota led to blacklisting of Finns.
-It was the time of anti-Finnish sentiment in the area, and one could see signs "No Indians or Finns allowed."
-When many Finns came to America they started to set up schools, saunas and political unions, and the involvement in unions caused a bad reputation to Finnish people.
-Finns also had problems learning English and because they were "new" Finns faced much discrimination.
-The fact that the Finnish language is a Finno-Ugric language and not related to most other European languages, was used as proof that the Finns were not European and thus a fair subject to discrimination.
+It was a time of anti-Finnish sentiment in the area, and one could see signs "No Indians or Finns allowed".
+They were also involved with the union, which the exploitative mining companies heavily disliked.
+In response to the union, the Finns earned a bad reputation among the companies.
+The fact that the Finnish language is a Finno-Ugric language and not related to most other European languages was used as proof that the Finns were not European, and thus fair subjects of discrimination.

-China Swede

 China Swede was a derogatory term used for Finnish immigrants in the United States during the early 1900s, particularly in northern Minnesota and Upper Michigan.
-Another term was "roundhead".

-Jackpine savage

-The term jackpine savage was used in northern Minnesota during the early 1900s, referring to the term Indian savage used of Native Americans.
+Another term was roundhead.
+The term jackpine savage was used in northern Minnesota during the early 1900s, referring to the term Indian savage used for Native Americans.
 Finnish businesses were also harassed with the pretext that they were illegally dealing liquor to Native Americans.

-Åland

-In Åland Finnish people are sometimes discriminated against and insults like Finnjävel ”Finnish devil” are used against Finns.